 After seeing the fireman’s pole, Kate couldn’t help but remark: “That reminds me of the scene in the Bridget Jones film.”

 Later, Kate visited Havelock Academy and officially opened their £18 million new building.
 During her visit of the academy, Kate met A-Level photography students, viewed sport’s facilities and watched an expressive arts display.

 Speaking ahead of the visit, new Principal Nigel Whittle said he was excited to have the Duchess visit his school.
 He has been trying to make his students believe they DO matter – and thinks that Kate’s visit “proves it” to those children.
 He is happy that he can tell students “the Duchess of Cambridge came here to see you and your talents.”

-Kate recycled her Hobbs Celeste coat for a third time (for a public engagement, we’re sure she’s worn it privately many more times!)
-You may remember Kate first publicly wore the coat on an engagement in Liverpool on St. Valentine’s Day back in 2012, and then again more recently on Christmas Day to the church service she attended with her family.
+Kate recycled her Hobbs Celeste coat for a third time (during public engagements).
+You may remember Kate first wore the coat to an engagement in Liverpool on St. Valentine’s Day back in 2012, and then again more recently on Christmas Day to the church service she attended with her family?

 Under the coat, Kate wore a new dress we haven’t seen before, the “Cezanne Paintbox Pleated Dress” from Great Plains in Winter Pink.
 The dark pink/red dress features a boat neck, short sleeves, pleated skirt and matching black belt.
-It is currently on sale at Great Plains for £48 and available in a variety of colours.
+At the time of publishing this post, the dress was on sale at Great Plains for £48.

 Kate also wore her black suede Episode Angel shoes (pictured on another occasion) –